Reinhard Heydrich: Early life

-Reinhard Tristan Eugen Heydrich was born in 1904 in Halle an der Saale to composer and opera singer Richard Bruno Heydrich and his wife, Elisabeth Anna Maria Amalia Heydrich (née Krantz).
+Reinhard Tristan Eugen Heydrich was born on 7 March 1904 in Halle an der Saale to composer and opera singer Richard Bruno Heydrich and his wife, Elisabeth Anna Maria Amalia Heydrich (née Krantz).
 His father came from a Protestant family, but converted to Elisabeth's Roman Catholic faith upon marriage.
 Although he was not of Jewish descent, rumours that Richard Heydrich had Jewish ancestry stemmed from the fact that his stepfather Robert Gustav Süss appeared to have a Jewish-sounding surname.

 During his youth, Heydrich was an altar boy, attending evening prayers and Mass every week with his mother as part of the Catholic minority in Halle.
 Two of his forenames were musical references: "Reinhard" referred to the hero from his father's opera Amen, and "Tristan" stems from Richard Wagner's Tristan und Isolde.
 Heydrich's third name, "Eugen", was his late maternal grandfather's forename (Eugen Krantz had been the director of the Dresden Royal Conservatory).

 Heydrich's family held social standing and substantial financial means.
 Music was a part of Heydrich's everyday life; his father founded the Halle Conservatory of Music, Theatre, and Teaching and his mother taught piano there.
 As the oldest son, Reinhard was expected to inherit his father's music conservatory and was trained in music by his father, learning both the piano and violin when he was six years old.
 Heydrich developed a passion for the violin and carried that interest into adulthood; he impressed listeners with his musical talent.

 His father was a German nationalist with loyalties to the Kaiser, who instilled patriotic ideas in his three children but was not affiliated with any political party until after World War I. The household was strict.
 Heydrich, initially a frail and sickly youth, was encouraged by his parents to exercise to build up his strength.
 He engaged his younger brother, Heinz, in mock fencing duels.
 He excelled in his schoolwork at the secular "Reformgymnasium", especially in the sciences.
 A talented athlete, he became an expert swimmer and fencer.
 He was shy, insecure, and was frequently bullied for his high-pitched voice and rumoured Jewish ancestry.
 These rumours increased after his maternal uncle Hans Krantz married a Hungarian Jew named Iza Jarmy.
 His family maintained cordial relations with the Jewish community; many Jewish students attended the Halle Conservatory, and its cellar was rented out to a Jewish salesman.
 Heydrich was friends with Abraham Lichtenstein, son of the cantor.